codership/documentation/galeracluster/source/restartingcluster.rst

 To override this protection, edit the ``safe_to_bootstrap`` line in the ``grastate.dat`` file of the node you intend to use as the first node.

-In the case when all nodes crashed simultaneously, no node will be considered safe to bootstrap from until the ``grastate.dat`` file is edited manually.
+In the case when all nodes crashed simultaneously, no node will be considered safe to bootstrap until the ``grastate.dat`` file is edited manually.

 ---------------
 Gcache Recovery